 Artspace

 At Artspace, a visual art center dedicated to arts education and community outreach, visitors can interact with working artists and participate in hands-on arts education.
-The center provides ASL interpretation for exhibitions and special events, large-print and braille copies of brochures as well as audio tours.
-Insider tip: Educational programs are accessible to visitors with disabilities, and arrangements can be made to accommodate a variety of needs.
+The center provides ASL interpretation for exhibitions and special events by arranging in advance, sensory materials are available, including headphones and a small selection of fidgets, and large-print gallery guides are available for all exhibition brochures.
+See a list of accessibility resources here.

 Performing arts

-KultureCity has partnered with Raleigh's iconic Martin Marietta Center for the Performing Arts to make all performances and events that the center hosts to be sensory inclusive.
-This new initiative will promote an accommodating and positive experience for all guests and fans with a sensory issue.
+KultureCity partnered with Raleigh's iconic Martin Marietta Center for the Performing Arts to make all performances and events that the center hosts to be sensory inclusive.
+This initiative promotes an accommodating and positive experience for all guests and fans with a sensory issue.
 Read more.

-Raleigh Little Theatre has won a “Healthy Soundscape” award from Noise Free America: A Coalition to Promote Quiet for providing “sensory-friendly performances,” with a reduction of loud or jarring sounds.
-The theatre’s action recognizes the fact that excessive noise is very detrimental to millions of people, especially those with autism spectrum disorders and sensory sensitivities.
-Charles Phaneuf, executive director of the Raleigh Little Theatre, stated that sensory-friendly performances, in addition to a reduction of loud or jarring sounds, will also involve “reductions in flashing or strobe lights, modifications of the house lights during the performance, allowing audience members to talk or move during the show, extra staff and volunteer support, and a dedicated ‘take a break’ space.”
-Read more.
+Raleigh Little Theatre won a “Healthy Soundscape” award from Noise Free America: A Coalition to Promote Quiet for providing “sensory-friendly performances,” with a reduction of loud or jarring sounds.
+The theatre’s action recognized the fact that excessive noise is very detrimental to millions of people, especially those with autism spectrum disorders and sensory sensitivities.
+Sensory-friendly performances, in addition to a reduction of loud or jarring sounds, involves reductions in flashing or strobe lights, modifications of the house lights during the performance, allowing audience members to talk or move during the show, extra staff and volunteer support and a dedicated "take-a-break" space.
+Read more about the theatre's accessibility initiatives here

 A post shared by Artspace (@artspacenc)